Carburetor: Main metering circuit

-The main metering circuit consists of a pipe which temporarily narrows, forming a venturi.
-Fuel is introduced into the air stream through small holes (the main jets) at the narrowest part of the venturi, where the air is at its highest speed.
+The main metering circuit usually consists of barrel/s which reduces to a narrow part where the air is at its highest speed, forming a venturi.
+Fuel is introduced into the air stream at that narrow part through small tubes leading from the main jet.

 Downstream of the venturi is a throttle (usually in the form of a butterfly valve) which is used to control the amount of air entering the carburetor.
-In a car, this throttle is connected to the vehicle's throttle pedal, which (along with the brakes) is the driver's main method of controlling the car's speed.
+In a car, this throttle is usually mechanically connected to the vehicle's throttle pedal, which varies engine speed.

+At lesser throttle openings, the air speed through the venturi may be insufficient to maintain the fuel flow, so then the fuel may be supplied by the carburetor's idle and off-idle circuits which will work even with a low volume of air because the narrow gap between the edge of the butterfly plate and the body gives sufficient local air speed at those jets.

 At greater throttle openings, the speed of air passing through the venturi increases, which lowers the pressure of the air and draws more fuel into the airstream.
 At the same time, the reduced manifold vacuum results in less fuel flow through the idle and off-idle circuits.

-At lesser throttle openings, the air speed through the venturi is insufficient to maintain the fuel flow, therefore the fuel is instead supplied by the carburetor's idle and off-idle circuits.